saidake/simi/README.md

         backup: current   # Create a backup file in the current file directory.(The default backup value is "current")
         once: true        # Only write once, It will determine whether it is the first write based on whether the backup file exists.

-      - write: src/main/resources/application-test.properties     # The relative path to write the file.
+      - write: src/main/resources/application-dev.properties     # The relative path to write the file.
         read: /${project.name}/test.properties                   # Read property file.
         type: append-properties
         backup: smp             # Create a backup file in the default smp backup folder.(~/.smp/AAAbackup)
+        activeEnvList: DEV,UAT             # It takes effect in the DEV and UAT environment and defaults to all environments.

       - write: src/main/resources/logback.xml
         read: /${project.name}/logback.xml